Grandparents are a national treasure, so we’re bringing you a bundle of ways for your family to celebrate Grandparents Day!

 Stamp pads in several colors

-Cut a large sheet of craft paper and spread it on a flat surface, like the dining room table.
+Take a large sheet of craft paper and spread it on a flat, parent-approved work surface.
 Apply a small amount of washable brown paint to the forearm and hand of each family member, and have them “stamp” a section of the paper in turn to create their own “tree.”

 After creating a “forest” of varying size and shape, use stamp pads to create fingerprint “leaves.”
 Markers or crayons can be used to identify each tree with a name, and to draw grass and other decorations to complete the picture.